Allison TurrellExecutive Producer

-In 2009, sound design and mixing became his primary focus as commercial custom music was replaced by stock music.
-Some feature highlights include Jeff Nichols’ Take Shelter (2011) and Mud (2012), The Miller Brothers’ All the Birds Have Flown South (2016) and Keith Maitland’s documentary TOWER (2016) and Dear Mr. Brody (2020).
+In 2010, sound design and mixing became his primary focus as custom commercial music was replaced by stock music.
+Some feature highlights include Jeff Nichols’ Take Shelter (2011) and Mud (2012), Keith Maitland’s documentary TOWER (2016) and Dear Mr. Brody (2020) and Ben Masters’s epic nature film Deep in the Heart: A Wildlife Story (2022).
 He mixed and SFX edited Richard Linklater’s Hulu series Up to Speed (2012) and Rooster Teeth’s award winning anime series RWBY (Seasons 1-4), YouTube stars—Planet Slow Mo (2018–2019), and remixed Red vs. Blue Seasons 1-10 (2012).
-Recently, he sound designed and mixed Jeff Nichols’ podcast Hank the Cowdog (2020) in Atmos and binaural for QCODE.
+He sound designed QCODE’s podcasts The Beautiful Liar (2021) and Jeff Nichols’ podcast Hank the Cowdog (2020) in Atmos and binaural.
 He was nominated for an EMMY in “Outstanding Sound” for his work on TOWER .

-Bands: Ed Hall, Pong, Total Unicorn and Hungry Ghosts.
+Bands: Ed Hall, Pong, Total Unicorn and Thor & Friends.
 Co-founder of Rolling Ryot, a spatial sound collective.
 Recent installations include Dumpter Fire (2020), Buzz Fest (2020) and Rainforest Reverb (2019) at Fusebox.
-He is currently putting the finishing touches on his first solo album Vertical Migration (2021).
+He is currently putting the finishing touches on his first solo album Vertical Migration.

 Current Obsessions: Modular synthesis, cataloguing coquí frog orchestras and reading obscure synth manuals.